prometheus/docs/content/docs/introduction/glossary.md

 ### Sample

-A sample is the smallest unit of time series data in Prometheus.
-Each sample consists of:
+A sample is a single value at a point in time in a time series.

-* A float64 value
-* A millisecond-precision timestamp
+In Prometheus, each sample consists of a float64 representing some metric and a millisecond-precision timestamp.

 ### Silence